Gråbrødretorv 7: Melchior family

 Melchior and Jacobsen moved part of their growing trading firm to larger premises at Amagertorv No 54 (now Amagertorv 15) in the 1790s.
 The building on Amagertorv was from 1773 to 1799 owned by sea captain Diderich Bagge (1728-1798).
 Moses Melchior obtained full ownership of the trading firm as well as of the house on Gråbrødretorv by buying out Jacobsen's heirs following their father's death in 1793.

-The property was in the new cadastre of 1806 listed as No. 108.
-Moses Melchopr was by then the sole owner of it.
+Melchior's property was listed in the new cadastre of 1806 as No. 108.
 The property on Gråbrødretorv was in 1813 ceded to Melchior's eldest son som Gerson Melchior.
 He had a few years earlier bought the property at Gammel Amagertorv/Læderstræde No. 45 (now Læderstræde 12 Amagertorv 11).
 On his father's death in 1817, he ceded the property on Gråbrødretorv to his brothers Lazarus (1783-1859), Marcus (1761-1843) and Nathan (1763-1732), and took on the management of Moses & Søn G. Melchior.

 The building was home to a total of 31 people at the 1840 census.
 The 78-year-old Marcus Moses Melchior resided with give unmarried children, a maid and a lodger.
 The son Julius Melchior was a master shoemaker.
 Nathan's widow Bella Melchior bée Jacobstedt (1777-1845) resided on the first floor with her sons Marcus and Johan and a maid.
 The third floor was occupied by tailor Frederik Olsen Holm and his wife Johanne Lassen with their three children (aged 2 to 5), a labourer (Stephan Olsen Holm), a building painter (Wilhelm Wölchen), a master shoemaker (Hans Schmidt) and another shoemaker (Wilhelm Schmidt).
 CHGJ.Brochmeyer, a restaurateur, resided with his wife Ane Margrethe née Holm and four children in the ground floor apartment.
 Anders Petersen Mankdrup, a timber merchant, resided with his wife Sidse Larsdatter, one-year-old daughter and a lodger in the basement.